glindaqu/s21_3DViewer/README.md

 ![3DViewer](misc/images/3dviewer.png)

-Somewhere near the water cooler in '90:
+Somewhere around the water cooler in the '90s:

 *-- We can't make a cartoon about animals.*

 *- Why the hell not?
-John, your 'Tin Toy' has made a splash!
+John, your 'Tin Toy' has made a big splash!
 Imagine what will happen when the world sees something like '101 Dalmatians' in 3D!*

-*-- Well, that’s the problem.
-There is not yet enough computational power to animate complex objects.
-The animals would have to wait, because it’s not possible to simulate their fur.
+*-- Well, that's the problem.
+There is not yet enough computing power to animate complex objects.
+The animals would have to wait because you can't simulate their fur.
 Either it will be a cartoon about bald animals.
-We have to wait a few years for Moore's Law to work its way through.*
+We have to wait a few years for Moore's Law to kick in.*

-*- Well, okay, what about people?
-Why can’t we make a cartoon about people?*
+*- Well, okay, what about humans?
+Why can't we do a cartoon about people?*

-*-- We can, except it would be a horror movie, because their faces will look the same as yours now, trying to convince me to make a fatal mistake.*
+*-- We can, except it would be a horror film, because their faces would look like yours right now, trying to convince me to make a fatal mistake.*

-You realised that Lasseter's arguments were too convincing and there was no point in arguing.
+You realised that Lasseter's arguments were too convincing and that there was no point in arguing.

-*- Fine, let’s say you’re right.
+*- Fine, let's say you're right.
 But what cartoon should we make?*

-*-- It's simple, my friend.
-It will be a cartoon about toys, like the short one that brought us the Oscar.
-The natural shape of the toys will fit perfectly with the low-poly 3D models we're able to animate.
-And these are toys after all, so poor facial expressions won't be critical.
-And there's already a plot in my mind.
-Let's bring them to life!
+*-- That's easy, my friend.
+It will be a cartoon about toys, like the one that won us the Oscar.
+The natural shape of the toys will lend itself perfectly to the low-poly 3D models we'll be able to animate.
+And they're toys, so bad facial expressions won't be a problem.
+And I've already got a plot in mind.
+Let's bring it to life!
 The story will be based on the relationship between the toys and the child.*

 *- Sounds interesting!*

 *-- It is.
-You should go to your team asap and start developing 3D modelling software.
+You should go to your team and start developing 3D modelling software as soon as possible.
 If we want to make this cartoon, we need our own software tools.
-The ones that on the market will only allow us to animate a wooden pyramid, and even then in the form of a cube.*
+The ones on the market will only allow us to animate a wooden pyramid, and then only in the form of a cube.*

 *- Okay, but first, we need to do the most important thing - the preview screen.*

 *-- Good luck!*

-Pixar had over 100 computers to render the 3d scenes.
-Recognising the potential of such power, you gave an inspirational speech to your team praising 3D visualisation technology and then quickly got to work!
-This cartoon is destined to make history...
+Pixar had over 100 computers to render the 3D scenes.
+Recognising the potential of such power, you gave an inspirational speech to your team praising 3D visualisation technology and then got straight to work!
+This cartoon will go down in history...

 ## Chapter I

 ## Introduction

-In this project you will implement a program to view 3D wireframe models (3D Viewer) in the C programming language.
-The models themselves must be loaded from .obj files and be viewable on the screen with the ability to rotate, scale and translate.
+In this project you will implement a program for viewing 3D wireframe models (3D Viewer) in the C programming language.
+The models themselves must be loaded from .obj files and be viewable on screen with the ability to rotate, scale and translate

 ## Chapter II